Should You Take Social Security at Age 62?

 For most people, the reasons to take Social Security at a later age far outweigh the reasons to take it at 62.

-Many people underestimate what their Social Security benefits are really worth.
+Many people underestimate the true worth of their Social Security benefits.
 By looking at how much you can get over your life expectancy, you'll see you can often get a larger amount by starting benefits later than age 62.